chelseadoeleman/project-2-1819/README.md

 Now there is enough color contrast between colors for people who are colorblind to discern.
 Though all the images can't be controlled the text over the images is still quite readable, maybe testing can give more insight into this matter.

+Eventhough it's not completely clear who the users are while doing research making an website accessable for everyone is always a good thing to do.
+Another thing that is important is to make it accessable for almost every browser.
+Especially some older people still might be using an outdated browser and there is nothing more frustrating than a website that doesn't work.

 **After changing the contrast between colors**

 ![contrast colors](./docs/contrast.png)

 **Semantic HTML**

 ![contrast colors](./docs/semantic.png)